Tuition & Fees

 Contact our staff in admissions or financial aid to come up with your plan for paying for college.
 Then learn how a top value education at one of the nation’s most affordable public research universities can establish your path to success.

-The PSU Board of Trustees has approved the following adjustment fees for the 2020 Fall Term:
+The PSU Board of Trustees has approved the following adjustment fees for the 2021 Winter Term:

 |Fee Type||Previous Rate||Reduced Rate|